Neha-081/food-app/README.md

 # FOOD APP :hamburger: :ramen:
-A full functionable Food-App for searching your choice of food and getting description, ingredients about that food, get recipe of the day.
+A full responsive Food-App for searching your choice of food and getting description, ingredients about that food, get recipe of the day.

 > FOOD APP created with HTML, CSS & JS.